 “A lot of people like the youth, they don’t rock with Joe Biden, because he’s conservative,” Cardi said to Sanders.
 “I want you to explain to my platform, why are you endorsing him?,” Cardi asked.
-But even though Cardi B has proven to be an intelligent woman with a sincere interest in the inner-workings of America, she’s still painted as ignorant by racists, and those with internalized misogynoir.
+But even though Cardi B has proven to be an intelligent woman with a sincere interest in the inner-workings of America, she’s still painted as ignorant by racists, and those who express internalized misogynoir.

 “I don’t know what was more confusing for me,” wrote former professional baseball player and Trump supporter Aubrey Huff.
 “Trying to figure out what the f–k @iamcardib was saying.
 Or how the hell she can affectively wipe her ass with those nails.”

 Unfortunately, African American Vernacular English (AAVE) and acrylic nails have a history of being bogged down by stereotypes.